BandaWorks/ccd-test-assignment/README.md

 #### :wrench: Recommended tools

-> If you are not familiar with Typescript, you can use plain Javascript.

 - React Native
-- Typescript (recommended)
-- Javascript
+- Typescript is recommended,  but if you are not familiar with it, you can use plain Javascript.

 ### Tasks